navinesh/linux-server-configuration/README.md

 # Linux server configuration
-Python web application running on a Ubuntu Linux Server virtual machine on Amazon AWS.
+Python web application built using Flask microframework running on a Ubuntu linux server virtual machine on Amazon AWS.

 The application provides list of items within a variety of categories.

 It integrates Google and Facebook third party user registration and authentication.
 Authenticated users have the ability to post, edit, and delete their own categories and items.

+###Server access details
 IP address: 52-36-54-55

 SSH port: 2200